Mobile Apps to Help Newcomers to Canada Learn English

 Who Can Take Part in this Research Study

 You may participate in this study if you are:

 A fluent speaker of one of the languages for which Mango Languages has an ESL program (Mango Languages provides ESL courses for speakers of over 20 languages, including Bengali, Haitian Creole, Hmong, Mandarin, Arabic (Egyptian), Arabic (MSA), Armenian, Cantonese, French, German, Greek, Italian, Japanese, Korean, Polish, Portuguese, Russian, Somali, Spanish, Turkish, Vietnamese).
 For the full list click here

 You must also have use of a computer or mobile device that meets the minimum technical requirements of the online platforms used for this study.

 Mobile/Computer-Assisted language learning tools are being increasingly adopted by casual language learners, and for use in formal classroom settings.
 However, there is very limited unbiased scientific evidence investigating the quality and adequacy of these virtual language learning tools.
 Therefore, this research aims to determine whether learners benefit from adding language training within a language app, as an addition to any other language instruction they are receiving.

 Compensation and Benefits

 Everyone who is an active participant in the study (you are using the app for at least 1 hour every week, during the 8 week period you are in the study) will be entered in a monthly draw to win a $50 Amazon.ca gift card.
-There will be two drawings in the 8-week period and the chance to win is at least 1/100.

 During the study, you will have free access to an ESL program on Mango Languages.
 Your English ability may improve by using this app.